Hurricane Irene (1999): Carolinas and Mid-Atlantic

+Canada

+As an extratropical cyclone, the remnants of Irene brought gusty winds, heavy rains, and snow to Newfoundland, especially the central and western parts of the island.
+The towns of Corner Brook, Stephenville, and Twillingate reported widespread power outages.

 Aftermath

 Following the hurricane, the International Red Cross and Red Crescent Movement launched an emergency appeal for Cuba.
 The appeal raised $217,498 (1999 CHF) to supply hygiene items, household goods, water purification tablets, and water containers to the 12,000 living in temporary shelters.
 The appeal asked for repair supplies and to improve the response capacity of the national society for future disasters.
 The Cuban Red Cross mobilized over 4,500 volunteers to the affected areas to provide first aid to injured, distribute meals and medical supplies, and collaborate with blood banks.
 The government-controlled media broadcast system guaranteed repair items, though many people remained in damaged houses in the weeks after the storm.

 Just days after Irene moved through Florida, President Bill Clinton declared 18 counties as disaster areas.
 The declaration allowed affected businesses and homeowners to apply for federal assistance, such as money for temporary housing, minor home repairs, or disaster-related expenses.
 In addition, the president issued an emergency declaration for Florida, which released federal resources to aid in debris removal and emergency services.
 Due to the crop damage, the U.S. Department of Agriculture declared Broward, Collier, Miami-Dade, and Monroe counties as disaster areas.
 This qualified eligible farmers for low-interest emergency loans.
 In addition, President Clinton declared the 66 counties in North Carolina eligible for assistance due to Hurricane Floyd were also eligible for more assistance due to damage from Irene.

 In the Bahamas, township volunteers assisted in cleanup efforts.
 The Royal Bahamas Defence Force distributed hurricane relief supplies to those affected.

+Despite the storm's high impact, the name Irene was not retired in the spring of 2000, and was used again in the 2005 season, but would be retired following its usage in the 2011 season.